GreenMind publishes authoritative and detailed guides to the things you're curious about.

-Knowing the Difference Between a Termite and an Ant is Becoming Critically Important
+Knowing the Difference Between Termites and Ants is Becoming Critically Important

 To most people, termites and ants look very much alike, even though there are distinct differences between them.
 If you see small, ant-like creatures inside your home, the most natural assumption is that they're simply ants.
 But if they're not, if they are in fact termites, you likely have been infested by a notorious insect that is literally eating your house out from under you.